RapidRide A Line

-The A Line is one of seven RapidRide lines (routes with some bus rapid transit features) operated by King County Metro in King County, Washington.
+The A Line is one of eight RapidRide lines (routes with some bus rapid transit features) operated by King County Metro in King County, Washington.
 The A Line began service on October 2, 2010, running from Tukwila to Federal Way, mostly along Pacific Highway South.
 The northern terminus is Tukwila/International Boulevard Station.
 From there, riders can transfer to Sound Transit's Link light rail, the RapidRide F Line, or to other King County Metro buses that serve Burien, Tukwila, SeaTac, Georgetown, SoDo, and downtown Seattle.
-Its southern terminus is Federal Way Transit Center and connects riders to buses serving Tacoma, Pierce County, and Auburn.
+Its southern terminus is Federal Way Downtown station and connects riders to buses serving Tacoma, Pierce County, and Auburn.
 Between the termini there are a total of 13 stations plus 13 intermediate stops.

 History

 This corridor was previously served by King County Metro route 174 which carried an average of 5,570 riders on weekdays during the last month in service.
 Since the implementation of RapidRide on the corridor, ridership has grown 81 percent and the A Line served an average of 10,100 riders on weekdays in spring 2015.